 If you have a road trip or a long drive coming up, and you’re already dreading the “are we there yet?” whining from your kids, this is the post for you.
 Some parents prefer to avoid traveling altogether because of the stress involved.
 After all, keeping your kids cramped up in tight spaces with no space to move is less than ideal.
 But, travel can also open up your child’s world, give them the wonderful gift of relationships with relatives and awaken their imagination.

 When it comes time to travel, arm yourself with some of the best games and activities your kids can enjoy on the road.
 Just because you’ll be driving or flying doesn’t mean your kids have to be stuck watching videos and movies all day.
-Try these fun games for a fun, screen-free trip:
+Try these fun games from us at Certified Nannies of America for a fun, screen-free trip: